Kimbix/single_gpu_passthrough_for_all/README.md

 The Ultimate Single GPU Passthrough Guide

 # NOTES
+  - This guide is made for people that want a gaming VM but don't really have THAT much experience with the topic, so I'm making it as DETAILED as possible to make sure every nook and cranny is perfect and every option I have come across is presented.
   - This guide is written from the perspective of an Arch User, if any of the steps differ in your distribution, or I have missed something in your distribution, you can make an Issue and I'll take a look at it, you can also write to my Discord: Kimbix#0234.
   - If you also feel like something is poorly redacted, I am sorry, English is not my native language and you can send corrections to my Discord (Kimbix#0234), or make an Issue.
   - When a command contains brackets "[]" the content inside them are not to be taken literally and you HAVE to replace them with what is written inside them.
 Example: "sudo groups [your username]" I would write "sudo groups kimbix"

 # Prerequisites
 ## AMD USERS